batazor/charts/docs/index.md

 # Charts Repo

-Point Helm at this repo to see charts.
+Point Helm at this repo to see charts